Kir-Antipov/smart-recipes/README.md

 ### `is_hardcore`

-Doesn't require arguments, returns true if the server is in the hardcore mode.
+Doesn't require arguments, returns `true` if the server is in Hardcore mode.

 ```jsonc
 "smart_recipes:conditions": {